FDA 510(k) & ISO Certified

 Staffing crisis

 Nurse-to-patient ratios are at historic lows — frontline automation of intervention and monitoring is no longer optional.
-Under current protocols, a 160-bed hospital needs 10 nurses working 24/7 for pressure injury management alone.
 With Prelivia, the same preventive outcome requires approximately 10 minutes of nursing time per patient per session.

 2+ hours → ~10 min nursing time per patient